alexzhangs/xsh/README.md

 ### 2.1.
 What does xsh Framework Do?

-* Handle the extraction of help and usage information
+* Provide an easy way to document and represent help and usage info
+* Support basic logging
+* Support debugging
+* Support library versioning
-* Handle library update
+* Handle the load/unload/update of libraries